Complementary Therapies

 Womens Health Physiotherapist

-Specialist qualification to treat a range of womens health conditions including pelvis, pelvic floor, bladder, bowel and lower back issues including pre and post-natal. '
+Specialist qualification to treat a range of women’s health conditions including pelvic, pelvic floor, bladder, bowel, and lower back issues covering both pre- and post-natal care.

 Acupuncture

-A component of traditional Chinese medicine with specialist practioners to support natural fertility, IVF and pregnancy.
+A component of traditional Chinese medicine, with specialist practitioners to support natural fertility, IVF, and pregnancy.

 Hypnotherapy